skip to content

 • Home – Uses fire-retardant fabrics for furniture, curtains, and carpets.

-Are All Fabrics Flammable?
+Are All Fire Retardant Fabrics Flammable?

 The flammability of fabrics depends on the type of fibers they are made of.
 Natural fibers such as cotton, linen, and silk burn faster than wool, which has a low flame velocity and doesn’t catch fire easily.
 The weight and weave of the fabric also affect its flammability.